alpacahq/typescript-sdk/README.md

 })();
 ```

 There are countless possibilities with the API.
 You can build trading bots, analyze market data, or create OAuth applications 🚀.
+What will you build?

 ### WebSocket